Dom Coyote – Composer & Sound Designer (Pinocchio)

 Maria trained at East 15 Drama School and Flic Circus School in Turin Italy.
 Credits include; Machine in The Machine Stops York Theatre Royal/Pilot Theatre directed by Juliet Forster; Beggar in The Beggars Opera York Theatre Royal directed by Damien Cruden; Nurse/Benvolio in Romeo and Juliet Orange Tree Theatre; Full Stop Scribbled Thought/Light the Fuse Directed by Gemma Fairlie and Neil Bettles; Box Clever Theatre Company; Getting There directed by Stephan Burke, Witch in Macbeth, Juliet in Romeo and Juliet directed by Philippe Cherbonnier, Mark and the Marked directed by Kim Sykes; European Tour of Outdoor Festivals with solo show Motor Mouth created by Maria Gray.
 For Television: O2 Commercial directed by Rocky Morton and for Film; Irreparable directed by Martin Gooch.
 Maria’s skills include: acrobatics, trapeze, aerial hoop, dance, puppetry, Commedia dell’Arte and mask work, climbing, yoga, writing, Italian and the ukulele.

-Gareth Price Baghurst – Performer (The Little Red Hen and The Enormous Turnip)
+Gareth Price Baghurst – Performer (The Adventures of The Little Red Hen and The Enormous Turnip)

 Gareth has worked as a professional actor-musician for 6 years, and toured the UK and Europe extensively since graduating from Coventry University in 2011.
 Gareth has worked in a variety of styles of theatre, and many theatre companies across the UK, inc Wooden Spoons Theatre, the Lions part, Rusticus Theatre, Handmade Theatre, Frolicked and Thingumajig to name a few.
 Gareth is very passionate about live music and puppetry in theatre and co-manages his own outdoor touring, theatre company ‘The Fabularium‘.